buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 of cluster stake when it is activated, or else it risks partitioning the network.
 The current feature-gate system comprises two steps:

-1. An individual key-holder queues a feature gate for activation
+1. An individual key-holder stages a feature gate for activation
 2. The runtime automatically activates the feature on the next epoch boundary

 The key-holder is the one who *manually* (with the help of the solana-cli)